Which tactics are generating the most leads right now?

-How much are businesses investing in their marketing?
+And how much are businesses investing in their marketing next year?

-- Email still leads as the most popular lead gen tactic, followed by LinkedIn
+- Email and LinkedIn are still the most popular lead generation tactics

-- Businesses are spending more on marketing than they did last year
+- Businesses are planning to spend more on marketing than they did last year

-Let’s dig a little deeper into each of these and then share a few perspectives from our team.
+Let’s dig a little deeper into each of these.

 Email is the most popular tactic by a long shot.
 It achieved more or less the same margin as last year, showing that for UK SMEs, email is still the channel of choice for generating new leads.
-LinkedIn outreach came second, closely followed by organic social media activity, PPC and blogging.
+Organic social came second followed by LinkedIn outreach campaigns.

 What’s this data telling us?